 Women of all ages, races, ethnicities, sexual orientations, abilities, and gender expressions are an integral part of this group.
 Group members are respectful of and open to being part of a group where members have different ways of being faithful to their religious communities and to their vocation.
-All participants will covenant to respect the confidentiality of other participants in light of the consequences many of our sisters face in their religious communities.
+All participants will covenant to respect the confidentiality of other participants in light of the consequences many face in their religious communities.

 - two hours once a month or quarterly 1/2 or full-day retreat format – next session resumes when a cohort of 4-6 is gathered

 - fee per session/retreat is based upon format of gatherings (scholarships available for those with limited economic resources)

 - an inquiry conversation is required for all new members with the group’s spiritual director, Rev. Joellynn Monahan, prior to joining or trying out the group

 Some hightlights of this group over time…

 This spiritual direction group began in Winter 2012 as a gathering for Roman Catholic Women Seminarians studying at the Graduate Theological Union.
 It originally served young adults (up to age 35) and later expanded to include women of all ages.
 It has continued since that time to the present day, opening periodically to new members.